 (v) the BLS (Bachelor of Liberal Studies) option.
 If your coordinated study combines

 courses that meet the requirements above for the BPS and BLS, select either option.

 - The degree plan outlined in your baccalaureate contract must be as valid and academically

 sound as any other degree offered by the University of Memphis; consequently, your

-baccalaureate contract goes through three levels of approval to ensure its academic
+baccalaureate contract goes through an approval process to ensure its academic integrity,

 - This is where you state how your proposed degree will enable you to realize your personal

 and/or professional goals.
 Please follow the directions on the document.
 Proofread

 - The coursework to be included in your coordinated study must be decided in consultation